-5.4.4 Remove log entries
+5.4.5 Remove log entries

 You can delete individual log entries by selecting them in the DropDMG window and pressing delete.
+Use Edit $\triangleright$ Select All to quickly clear the log.

-This pop-up menu lets you set DropDMG to automatically delete old log entries After one day, After one week, After two weeks, After one month, or After one year.
+The pop-up menu lets you set DropDMG to automatically delete old log entries When DropDMG quits, After one day, After one week, After two weeks, After one month, or After one year.
+If you set it to Manually, DropDMG will keep the log entries forever (unless you delete them).

-5.4.5 Command-line tool
+5.4.6 Command-line tool